ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 ```
 Comments ex post:
 - I almost used absurdly massive conditional statements on this, but a friend told me about sets before then, thank god
+- This was the first time I realized there was a part 2, so I needed to go back and rework Day 2 and 1

 ### Day 4
 ```python